top of page

 What lenders look for

-• Property type & location: commercial units in strong, established areas are viewed more favourably.
+• Property type & location — well-located commercial units are typically more attractive to lenders.

 We’ll review your project and help you approach the right lenders before you start the application.